 It all comes down to math and geometry.
 And, most of all, to something called curve stitching.

-Curve stitching is an optical illusion where you create an image that appears to be curved, but using only straight lines.
-The same idea can be applied to the design of your curved walkway.
+Curve stitching is an optical illusion where you create an image that appears to be curved, but using only straight lines, and the same idea can be applied to the design of your curved walkway.
+With a little planning, you can use straight pavers at the right angles and create the same illusion.

 Curved Paver Walkway — Step by Step

 To create that illusion, the first thing you are going to need is a measuring tape.
-Go outside and measure the area where you want your curved walkway to be, if possible even sketching the walkway on the floor using chalk or something similar.
+Go outside and measure the area where you want your curved walkway to be, if possible, even sketching the walkway on the floor using chalk or something similar.

 Now for the fun part.
 Choose a “point” in your pathway and mark it on the paper.
 It cannot be too big, but it also shouldn’t be too small, otherwise, you will take a long time to finish the sketch.